Explaining India-Nepal Border Conflict and Other Issues- A Letter to a Friend in India

 - Nepal’s leader lured and silenced for their benefits (More detail in the coming sections).

-- The disputed land is not so densely populated and the major.
+- The disputed land is not so densely populated, and the major.

 India should realize that China has no role in the Nepal border’s stand.

-From the critical situation of blockade until today, India has slammed Nepal being a puppet of China.
+From the critical situation of blockade until today, India has slammed Nepal into a puppet of China.
 Recently, the army chief statement hinting China’s hand in Nepal’s protest is an unacceptable attack on the freedom and independence of the Nepalese.
 In any of the cases, Nepal has to balance its relationship with both countries, and neither India nor China can be the one to force an independent state to overload its priority at one side.